josephbudd/kickwasm/README.md

 Version 8.2.2

 I found an issue while rewriting [CWT](https://github.com/josephbudd/cwt).
 The issue took advantage of a wasm behavior which is no longer present in go version 1.13.
 The issue was in the framework's renderer/notjs/document.go func HostPort().

-## Future API breaking changes

-### Modules

-So not long ago I realized all of the steps needed with **go get** the source code of an applicaiton like [CWT](https://github.com/josephbudd/cwt) or [CRUD application](https://github.com/josephbudd/crud) with all of their dependencies.
-I corrected the installation instructions in the READMEs for those applications.

-I don't know anything about go modules but I am looking into how go modules could simplify framework source code.

 ## Still experimental because syscall/js is still experimental